Skip to main content

 However, effective communication is intrinsically linked to broader business goals and must be considered within this larger context.

-Measuring the ROI of digital customer communications requires understanding not just the message being delivered but the behaviour it aims to influence.
+Measuring the ROI of digital customer communications means understanding both the message being delivered and the behaviour it aims to influence.

 For many enterprises, especially in regulated sectors like financial services, the push to digital is often driven by regulatory mandates.